mullak99/Networking_ACW/README.md

 ### Usage

-To take full advantage of the server you will need to use the commandline.
+The server can be launched by running the `locationserver.exe` file.
+Although to take full advantage of the server it will need to be ran through the commandline and provided with launch parameters.
 Once the commandline is open the server can be used like so:

-- Launch Server with Database path: `locationserver.exe -f <path>`

-Advanced command line options can also be appended to the above command examples.

-Example: `location.exe <person> <parameter(s)>`
+Example: `locationserver.exe <parameter(s)>`

 The full list of possible argument are as follows: